Yellowstone Bourbon - Honoring America's First National Park, One Sip at a Time

 In 1871, Charles Townsend, a sales manager at the liquor wholesale house Taylor & Williams, traveled to the newly created Yellowstone National Park, where he saw the famous geyser, Old Faithful.
 Townsend was so taken with this national wonder that he created and named a bourbon brand, Yellowstone, to honor it.
 Taylor & Williams contracted production with the J.T.
 Dant's Cold Spring Distillery in Gethsemane.
 Unfortunately, the distillery closed and was dismantled during American Prohibition.
 The Dant family established Yellowstone, Inc. and built a distillery in 1933 in Shively, Jefferson County.
 The Yellowstone Distillery and its brand were purchased by Glenmore Distilleries, Inc. in 1944.
 It eventually closed in 1970.

 Fast forward to October of 2010, Stephen and Paul Beam decided to become Kentucky Bourbon Distillers because when your last name is Beam and you're from Kentucky, why not?
-They formed the Limestone Brand Distillery in Lebanon, Kentucky, because there was good local access to grains and limestone water.
-Stephen and Paul broke ground on Limestone Brand on May 26, 2011.
-With the help of their father, who still had ties to the local bourbon community, the brothers reconstructed a small distillery inspired by distilleries of previous generations (era).
+They formed the Limestone Branch Distillery in Lebanon, Kentucky, because there was good local access to grains and limestone water.
+Stephen and Paul broke ground on Limestone Branch on May 26, 2011.
+With the help of their father, who still had ties to the local bourbon community, the brothers reconstructed a small distillery inspired by distilleries of previous generations.
 Stephan Beam, the founder and master distiller, has a long whiskey-making lineage.
 On one side, his great-great-grandfather was renowned bourbon pioneer Joseph Washington Dant.
 Heaven Hill makes a bourbon called J.W.
 Dant that also honors his legacy.

 On the other side of the family, Stephan Beam's great-grandfather was Minor Case Beam, who began working in the bourbon business in 1871.
 By 1883, he was a master distiller in his own right.
 Minor Case's work in the bourbon business was cut short by prohibition.
 Minor Case Beam specifically inspired Stephan Beam to open his own distillery finally.
-The yeast used at Limestone Branch today is a clone of the yeast collected from MC Beam's own jug, which they keep at the distillery.
+The yeast used at Limestone Branch today is a clone of the yeast collected from MC Beam's own jug yeast, which they keep at the distillery.
 In addition to Yellowstone, Limestone Branch Distillery produces a Sherry cask-finished 4-year-old rye whiskey called Minor Case.

 Photo by Yellowstone